 Globally, 2 billion people have no access to formal financial services.
-Gaps are greatest for women, the very poor, and those in rural markets.
-Because of their precarious situation, poor people need financial services even more than the non-poor not only to build for the future, but often to survive day-to-day.
+Gaps are greatest for women, the very low income segments, and those in rural markets.
+Because of their precarious situation, low income segments people need financial services even more than the non-low income segments not only to build for the future, but often to survive day-to-day.
 Women in particular, lack access to financial services, with a gap in access between men and women.20.6% of India’s population lacks access to basic bank accounts.
 However, mobile penetration is on the rise.
-76% of India’s population now has access to a mobile phone, making this a promising, cost-effective channel to deliver financial services to the poor.
+76% of India’s population now has access to a mobile phone, making this a promising, cost-effective channel to deliver financial services to the low income segments.

 The rapid spread of mobile phones is the game changer that makes the economic benefits from digital finance possible.
 Today, 62 per cent of people in emerging economies have a mobile phone, while only 54 per cent have financial accounts—and mobile phone penetration is growing far more quickly than access to financial services.